mrmans0n/smart-adapters/README.md

     .into(myListView);
 ```

-The idea behind this is that you can, given the object, create the view class that you want and return it.
+The idea behind this is that you can, given the object and its clas, create the view class by yourself and return to the adapter.

 Contributing
 ------------